risingwavelabs/risingwave-docs-legacy/docs/data-delivery.md

 To stream data out of RisingWave, you must create a sink.
 A sink is an external target that you can send data to.
 Use the [`CREATE SINK`](/sql/commands/sql-create-sink.md) statement to create a sink.
 You need to specify what data to be exported, the format, and the sink parameters.

+Sinks will take some time to catch up to their upstream source(s) due to latency of the sink, connector or backfilling process.
+So you can expect that the data in the sink will be eventually consistent.

 Currently, RisingWave supports the following sink connectors:

 - Apache Doris sink connector (`connector = 'doris'`)